 I love to help people reach their goals however big or small....and most importantly enjoying the journey!

 Still new to Tri but have raced at super sprint to Olympic distances and have done plenty of cycling sportives.

 I've been coaching a range of sports for 16 years.
 My current role outside of the club involves running adaptive sports for people with disabilities.
 I love helping others and overcoming challenges along the way.

 I should have something healthy but after training I can justify a cheat meal.

 I came to the world of triathlon (and Tri Surrey specifically) in 2015 when I discovered by accident that triathlons weren’t always ridiculously long distances and that the shortest were short enough that maybe I could one day do one.
-I’ve now completed 4 full seasons of super sprint to half iron distance races, and in 2019 I’ll be taking on the ‘ridiculously long distance’ Ironman Austria, something I would never have believed a few short years ago
+I’ve now completed races of all distances from Super Sprint to Ironman.

 Scrambled egg and bagels

 Came to triathlon from a running and mountain biking background of about 13 years.
 Decided I wanted to complete an Ironman and therefore would have to learn to swim!
 Started to learn in 2015, did my first tri at hever in Sep 2015 and never looked back.
-Competed at all tri distances (supersprint through to Ironman), and recently qualified as a GB Age Group Athlete for the World Championships.
+Competed at all tri distances (supersprint through to Ironman).
+Qualified for both World and European GB Age Group at long distance, middle distance and sprint distance.